College of Engineering - College Overview

 The Wichita State University College of Engineering shares in the University's commitment to provide comprehensive educational opportunities in an urban setting and its commitment to the highest ideals of teaching, scholarship, and public service.
 In order to contribute to the University's dedication to excellence, the College has a vision of attaining national recognition as a metropolitan-based college of engineering with strong undergraduate and graduate degree programs, major collaborative efforts with industry, and a respected research program.

-The College of Engineering is organized into six degree-granting departments: aerospace , biomedical, electrical engingeering and computer science, engineering technology, industrial and manufacturing, and mechanical engineering.
+The College of Engineering is organized into six degree-granting departments: aerospace , biomedical, electrical engingeering and computer science, engineering technology, industrial, systems and manufacturing, and mechanical engineering.

 The programs in engineering are offered in daytime and evening classes, and the courses are the same whether they are taught in the day or at night.
-The College has Bachelor of Science (BS) degree programs in aerospace, bioengineering, computer, computer science, electrical, industrial, manufacturing, and mechanical engineering.
-A Master of Science (MS) is offered in aerospace, biomedical, computer networking, computer science, electrical, industrial, and mechanical engineering.
-A Master of Engineering Management (MEM) program is offered in the industrial and manufacturing engineering department.
-A Doctor of Philosophy (PhD) also is offered by Aerospace, Electrical, Industrial and Manufacturing and Mechanical.
+The College has Bachelor of Science (BS) degree programs in aerospace, applied computing, biomedical engineering, computer engineering, computer science, electrical engineering, industrial products design, sysems and manufacturing, and mechanical engineering.
+A Master of Science (MS) is offered in aerospace engineerig, biomedical engineering, computer networking, computer science, electrical engineering, industrial engineering, and mechanical engineering.
+In addition, a Master of Engineering Management (MEM) is available.
+A Doctor of Philosophy (PhD) also is offered in the areas of aerospace engineering, electrical engineering and computer science, industrial engineering and mechanical engineering.
 Typical fields of specialization include aerodynamics, fluid mechanics, propulsion, structures, solid mechanics, composites, dynamics and control, communication theory, signal processing, control theory, digital systems, energy and power systems, thermodynamics, heat transfer, engineering materials, engineering design, kinematics, operations research, management science, manufacturing processes, and human factors.

 Aerospace Engineering The aerospace engineering program provides an array of courses that enable student participation in the design and analysis of aircraft and spacecraft.
 We offer courses in the following general fields: propulsion, structures, aerodynamics, performance and stability and control.
 Bachelor of Science in Aerospace Engineering (BSAE)